miroxik74/dbs-mods/README.md

 ---

-but as for feature requests...
+**!!!**
-Please do not make such in my reposotory, join on the [discord server](discord.gg/CaywwdW) instead and use the appropriate channel there, thanks in advance!
+Please do not make feature requests in my reposotory, join on the [discord server](discord.gg/CaywwdW) instead and use the appropriate channel there, thanks in advance!